 Study of management and leadership in formal organizations with emphasis on the psychology of communication between supervisor and employee; examination of formal and informal communication networks, and interpersonal communciation in an organizational context.
 Case studies analyzed in lab.
 Lectures concurrent with COMM 410; graduate students should enroll in COMM 510.
 [COMM 610 Seminar in Organizational Communication Spring.
 3 credits.
 Prerequisites: COMM 410/510 or one course in organizational behavior or permission of instructor.
-Not offered 2000-2001.
-Lec, M W 11:15-12:05; lab, F 10:10-12:05, D. Krikorian.
+Not offered 1999-2000.
+Lec, M W 11:15-12:05; lab, F 10:10-12:05.
+D. Krikorian.
 Examination of contemporary research on the social psychology of interpersonal communication in organizations including supervisoremployee relations, leadership style, work motivation, organizational socialization, and formal and informal communication networks.]
 COMM 618 Communication and Persuasion Spring.
 3 credits.
 Prerequisite: introductory research methods course and introductory psychology or social psychology course.
-T R 10:10-11:40.
+M W 2:55-4:10.
 M. Campo.
 The course focuses on theories of communication influence on persuasion and attitude change.
 Students will become familiar with a variety of social-psychological theories of attitude change and persuasion.
 Those theories also will be applied to a variety of communication situations including mass communication, advertising, public relations/ public information, and interpersonal communication.
 Lectures concurrent with COMM 418; graduate students should enroll in COMM 618.
 COMM 620 Public Opinion and Social Processes Fall.
 3 credits.
 T R 10:10-11:25.
-M. Campo.
+D. Scheufele.

 The course provides an overview of the theoretical and applied literature related to the concept "public opinion."
 Students investigate how public opinion is perceived and acted upon by society.
-Relationships between public opinion, communcation, and social psychological variables are examined.
+Relationships between public opinion, communcation and social psychological variables are examined.
 Public opinion is studied using current theoretical and practical applications.
-Analysis and interpretation of public opinion polls and trends in public opinion on specific issues.
-Lectures concurrent with COMM 420; graduate students should enroll in COMM 620.
-AGRICULTURE AND LIFE SCIENCE 2000-2001 COMM 622 Psychology of Television Fall.
+Analysis and interpretation of public opinion on specific issues.
+COMM 622 Psychology of Television Fall.
 3 credits.
 Prerequisites: introductory psychology or social psychology and introductory research-methods course.
 M W F 12:20-1:10.
 M. Shapiro.
 A survey of knowledge about the psychological influence of television and other audiovisual communication technologies.
 Topics may include: the history of concerns about television and movies, who watches television and why, how people understand and mentally process television, how television influences thinking and emotions, the effects of various forms (including entertainment, news, and advertising), the future forms of mass media including multimedia and virtual reality.
 Lectures concurrent with COMM 422; graduate students should enroll in COMM 622.
 COMM 624 Communication in the Developing Nations Fall.
 3 credits.
 Open to juniors, seniors, and graduate students.
-Lec, T 1:25-2:35; lab, T 2:35-4:25.
+T R 2:55-4:10.
 R. D. Colle.
 The role of communication in development programs, particularly in Third World nations.
 Emphasis is on communication interventions in agriculture, health, nutrition, family planning and community development, and especially on methods for designing communication strategies for reaching low-income, rural people.
 Among the approaches considered are extension, social marketing, and development support communication.
 Lectures concurrent with COMM 424; graduate students should enroll in COMM 624.
 COMM 626 Impact of Communication Technologies Spring.
 3 credits.
 Open to seniors.
 M W 2:55-4:10.
 B. Lewenstein.